George Raper: Career

 On the return to Port Jackson, Sirius suffered damage in a gale off the south coast of Van Diemen's Land.
 The ship was repaired at Careening Cove, now Mosman Bay on Sydney Harbour, from June to November 1789.
 During this period, Raper may have had leisure to continue his painting.
 On 6 March 1790, Sirius, with Raper on board, left Port Jackson for Norfolk Island.
 On 19 March, Sirius was wrecked while landing supplies at Norfolk Island.
 All the ship's company were saved and many of the supplies were salvaged; Raper saved his paint box.
 A number of the landscapes and natural history drawings that he made on the island have survived.
 He and the crew of Sirius were trapped on the island for 11 months, facing starvation and increasing distress at the failure of Governor Phillip to send a ship to collect them.
 Raper and the rest of the ship's company eventually returned to Sydney with HMS Supply, arriving there on 27 February 1791.

 Raper then returned to England via Batavia (now Jakarta), arriving at Portsmouth in 1792.
 Back in England, the officers of Sirius, including Raper, faced a court martial because of the loss of the ship.
 They were honourably acquitted.

 Raper then served on HMS Duke and HMS Victory.
-In June 1793 he received his commission as lieutenant and moved to HMS Speedy.
-In September that year he moved to the former French ship Commerce de Marseille, one of the vessels which had defected to the British during the Siege of Toulon; his presence is recorded in that ship's muster as 'Rapert ...
+In June 1793 he received his commission as a lieutenant and moved to HMS Speedy.
+In September that year he moved to the former French ship Commerce de Marseille, one of the vessels which had defected to the British during the siege of Toulon; his presence is recorded in that ship's muster as 'Rapert ...
 Lieut't anglais'.
-Only two paintings that can be dated to his period of service in the Mediterranean are known to have survived – they are of a dolphin and a shark, and are held at the State Library of New South Wales.
+Only two illustrations that can be dated to his period of service in the Mediterranean are known to have survived – they are of a dolphin and a shark, and are held at the State Library of New South Wales.